 The WGI are complementary to a large number of other efforts to construct more detailed measures of governance, often just for a single country.
 Users are also encouraged to consult the disaggregated individual indicators underlying the composite WGI scores to gain more insights into the particular areas of strengths and weaknesses identified by the data.

-The WGI are a research dataset initiated by Daniel Kaufmann (Natural Resource Governance Institute and Brookings Institution) and Aart Kraay (World Bank Development Research Group) in 1999.
+The WGI are a research dataset initiated by Daniel Kaufmann (Natural Resource Governance Institute (NRGI) and Brookings) and Aart Kraay (World Bank, Development Economics) in 1999.
 Pablo Zoido and Massimo Mastruzzi also made major contributions to the development and updating of the WGI.
-The WGI authors are grateful to the Knowledge for Change Program of the World Bank for financial support, to Jacquelyn Pavilon for outstanding research assistance, and to Ying Chi, Jose Luis Delgado Davara and Ugendran Machakkalai for web support, and to Luiza Cardoso De Andrade, Luis Eduardo San Martin and Avnish Singh for code review.
+The WGI authors are grateful to the Knowledge for Change Program of the World Bank for financial support, to Jacquelyn Pavilon for outstanding research assistance, and to Anna Kojzar, Sebastian Dolber, and Parisa Nazarijam for web support, and to Luiza Cardoso De Andrade, Luis Eduardo San Martin and Avnish Singh for code review.

 The Worldwide Governance Indicators (WGI) are a research dataset summarizing the views on the quality of governance provided by a large number of enterprise, citizen and expert survey respondents in industrial and developing countries.
 These data are gathered from a number of survey institutes, think tanks, non-governmental organizations, international organizations, and private sector firms.
 The WGI do not reflect the official views of the Natural Resource Governance Institute, the Brookings Institutions, the World Bank, its Executive Directors, or the countries they represent.
 The WGI are not used by the World Bank Group to allocate resources.